 You are responsible for ensuring the safety and security of your workers.

-One way of safeguarding your staff is to carry out a risk assessment and then take action to reduce the chances of those risks actually arising.
+One way of safeguarding your staff is to carry out a staff risk assessment and then take action to minimise those risks.
 Such action may include introducing monitoring technology, eg CCTV surveillance.
+Download a security risk assessment template (ODF, 13K).

 Examples of situations where the safety and security of your staff may be at risk include: